escodb/design/src/data-layout.md

 the directory item, and no other document items.
 This minimises the amount of material that must be decrypted in memory to read the desired data.

-In the VaultDB frontend, all documents are assumed to be JSON values, but the lower level machinery makes no assumptions about the internal layout of shard files, the encoding of documents, the existence of different item types, or the fact that items are encrypted.
+In the EscoDB frontend, all documents are assumed to be JSON values, but the lower level machinery makes no assumptions about the internal layout of shard files, the encoding of documents, the existence of different item types, or the fact that items are encrypted.
 The job of the internal middleware is just to